 Brief Intro

 Welcome to my personal page.
-I work at the intersection of systems design, artificial intelligence, and time-based theoretical frameworks.
+I work across systems design, artificial intelligence, and independent theoretical research.
 My focus is on understanding how people, processes, and technologies evolve over time — and how those patterns can be shaped, improved, or understood more clearly.

 This site offers a simple overview of where my current work lives, along with links to the organizations and research spaces I maintain.